M0JXD/.textadept-M0JXD/README.md

 A little helper to make it easy to append/prepend the buffer_statusbar.
 I used to use this to show the rows selection but now use a dialog.

+NB: Textadept now supports reading the statusbars so this is rendered obsolete.
+Once version 13 hits stable I will delete this.

 ## Modified File Browser Module

 I now very rarely use the file_browser, instead I prefer to open the system browser (hence the WIP Quick Open module)